fg-research/website/blog/product/posts/rnn-fx-forecasting.rst

     <a href="https://finance.yahoo.com" target="_blank">Yahoo!
 Finance</a>.
     We will train the model on the data up to the 18<sup>th</sup> of June 2024, and use the trained model to predict the subsequent data up to the 31<sup>st</sup> of July 2024.
-    We will find that the model achieves a mean absolute error of 0.0012 and a mean directional accuracy of 83.33% over the considered time period.
+    We will find that our LSTM model achieves a mean absolute error of 0.0012 and a mean directional accuracy of 83.33% over the considered time period.
     </p>